bmwilly/bmwilly.github.io/README.md

 ## About

 I'm a Data Scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/).
 I'm a father to the raddest little boy in the world.
-I currently live in Berlin, Germany.
+I live in Berlin, Germany.
 I have many hobbies and I'm bad at all of them.

 ## Links